-Jane completes Worksheet 1 to find the amount of her taxable benefits for 2003 under the regular method.
-She completes Worksheet 2 to find the taxable part of the lump-sum payment for 2002 under the lump-sum election method.
+Jane completes Worksheet 1 to find the amount of her taxable benefits for 2005 under the regular method.
+She completes Worksheet 2 to find the taxable part of the lump-sum payment for 2004 under the lump-sum election method.
 She completes Worksheet 4 to decide if the lump-sum election method will lower her taxable benefits.

-After completing the worksheets, Jane compares the amounts from line 20 of Worksheet 4 and line 18 of Worksheet 1.
+After completing the worksheets, Jane compares the amounts from Worksheet 4, line 20, and Worksheet 1, line 18.
 Because the amount on Worksheet 4 is smaller, she chooses to use the lump-sum election method.
-To do this, she prints "LSE" to the left of line 20a on Form 1040.
-She then enters \$11,000 on line 20a of Form 1040 and her taxable benefits of \$2,500 on line 20b.
+To do this, she prints "LSE" to the left of Form 1040, line 20a.
+She then enters \$11,000 on Form 1040, line 20a, and her taxable benefits of \$2,500 on line 20b.